dylanroscover/Embody/README.md

 # :printer: Embody
-### Externalize your tox and dat (python) files in TouchDesigner.
+### Externalize TouchDesigner toxes and DATs
 #### :floppy_disk: TouchDesigner 2022.25370 (Windows)
 #### :floppy_disk: BETA version 4.0.0

 ## :notebook_with_decorative_cover: Overview
 Embody provides simple yet robust externalization for TouchDesigner projects.
 It uses a tag-based approach to identify which operators in your project should be externalized, versus ones that should not.
-It includes a lister and keyboard shortcuts for management and smooth production implementation.
+It includes a lister, contextual tagging menu, and keyboard shortcuts for smooth management.

 <img src='https://raw.githubusercontent.com/dylanroscover/Embody/master/img/screenshot1.jpg' width='700'>

 ## :page_with_curl: Defaults
 By default this component will open in Disabled mode and have no effect on your project.
 The default externalization Folder is `lib`, which must reside in a folder relative to your project toe (inside `project.folder`).

-The default Tags for Toxes and DATs are `'tox'` and `'dat'` strings, respectively.
-The default tag for not creating folders for each tox (in which their children can go into) is `'nochildren'`.
 Embody automatically uses the same folder structure as your network for externalizing files.

 ## :label: Getting Started
 1. Add an externalization tag to any supported OP type.
 The simplest way to do this is to select your current operator (the green box around it, not yellow) and press `ctrl - alt - t`, and Embody will add the correct tag you specified in the Setup custom par page.

-> The following OPs are supported:
+The following OPs are supported:
 > - COMP
 > - Text DAT (including callbacks)
 > - Table DAT